 Establish pricing, billing, and collection policies: From the get-go, you need to know what you’ll charge and how you’ll collect.
 Whether you’re selling time or products, your pricing must be competitive, an accurate reflection of the value of your offering, and high enough to cover your production costs plus an adequate amount of profit to your business.

-Run your business like a business, not like an adjunct of your personal checkbook or a hobby that you pursue in your spare time: Small-business start-ups are often born at the kitchen table.
-But to succeed, you need to turn your idea into a formal business structure — complete with a designated work space, a dedicated business bank account, and a written business plan that includes financial projections and reporting systems to keep your business on track.
+Run your business like a business, not like an adjunct of your personal checkbook or a hobby that you pursue in your spare time: To succeed, you need to turn your idea into a formal business structure — complete with a designated workspace, a dedicated business bank account, and a written business plan that includes financial projections and reporting systems to keep your business on track.

-On the other hand, solo careerists usually work longer and harder than salaried employees and require more self-discipline.
+But here’s the rest of the story: Solo careerists usually work longer and harder than salaried employees and require more self-discipline.
 And, although they don’t answer to bosses per se, they do deal with clients, who sometimes make tough bosses look easy in comparison.

 If you work for yourself, you get to